 Yorba Linda in Orange County, California — The American West (Pacific Coastal)

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Birthplace of Richard Milhous Nixon (about 300 feet away, measured Olinda (approx. 2.3 miles away); Yorba Cemetery (approx. 2.6 miles away); Bradford House (approx. 2.7 miles away); Site of Don Bernardo Yorba Hacienda (approx. 2.8 miles away); Olinda Oil Museum and Trail (approx. 2.8 miles away); Macadamia Tree (approx. 3.3 miles away); Peralta Adobe (approx. 3˝ miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+Richard Nixon (here, next to this marker); Richard Nixon Birthplace (within shouting distance of this marker); Birthplace of Richard Milhous Nixon (about 300 feet away, measured in a direct line); Olinda (approx. 2.3 miles away); Yorba Cemetery (approx. 2.6 miles away); Bradford House (approx. 2.7 miles away); Site of Don Bernardo Yorba Hacienda (approx. 2.8 miles away); Olinda Oil Museum and Trail (approx. 2.8 miles away).
 Touch for a list and map of all markers in Yorba Linda.

 Also see . . .

 1. Richard Nixon's Southern California.
 President Nixon was California's native son - the only person born and raised in Southern California to serve our nation's highest office.
 His rise in political life was meteoric; within 10 years, Nixon was twice elected to the House of Representatives, the Senate, and the vice presidency.
 (Submitted on April 10, 2021, by Cosmos Mariner of Cape Canaveral, Florida.)

 2. Nixon’s Relations With California Ran Hot and Cold(Submitted on April 10, 2021, by Cosmos Mariner of Cape Canaveral, Florida.)